lsuxrstudio/xrstudioguides/unreal5-base-setup/README.md

 ##### `Step 14.`\|`BTS`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Now you will create two folders `Stage` and `Scenes`.
 The stage folder will have all the elements we need for our XR stage.
 The scenes folder will contain all the scenes we are going to use in this project.
-In our case we are creating one **Main** scene for our template.
+Go back to the top **Content** folder and drag **Main** into the **Scenes** folder.
+You will get a warning about moving this level (but since we have done nothing to it it is OK to ignore), press the <kbd>Yes</kbd> button.

 ![mnove the main scene to Scenes folder](images/moveMainScene.png)